Musksss/portfolio/README.md

 ## Projects
 ### AI Powered Customer Support Chatbot: BrewAI

-Developed an end-to-end personalized AI chatbot for a coffee shop using PyTorch and NLTK, incorporating a feedforward neural network and NLP techniques like tokenization, stemming, and bag-of-words to improve customer interactions.
+Developed an end-to-end personalized AI chatbot for a coffee shop using **PyTorch** and **NLTK**, incorporating a **feedforward neural network** and NLP techniques like **tokenization**, **stemming**, and **bag-of-words** to improve customer interactions.
 This chatbot was designed to handle queries about menu items, store locations, and promotions, providing real-time responses directly on the website.
 With an intent recognition accuracy of 85%, the system reduced query resolution time by 20%.
 In its first three months, the chatbot processed over 2,000 inquiries, reducing human intervention by 30% and boosting customer satisfaction by 25% based on follow-up surveys.
 As an end-to-end project, I managed everything from data collection and model training to deployment and ongoing optimization, enhancing both user experience and operational efficiency